juliosampaio/com.juliosampaio.k8s/docs/architecture.md

 ## 5. Future enhancements

 - Add a Hydra or Cachix binary cache to speed up deployments.
-- Expand host roles (e.g. ingress, monitoring) as additional files in `hosts/`.
+- Expand host roles (ingress, monitoring, storage) as additional files in `hosts/`.
-- Generate Kubernetes manifests from Nix as the next logical layer.
+- Define Kubernetes workloads (Helm charts) in the flake for reproducible app deploys.